Blog Nutrition Foods That Help With Period Cramps, According To A Nutritionist

 foods and drinks that help with period cramps

-Fruits such as bananas, oranges, lemons, pineapples, mangoes, and apples contain vitamins and minerals that can possibly help alleviate period pain.
-For example, bananas are rich in vitamin B6 and potassium, which are said to help relieve menstrual cramps and reduce bloating.
+Fruits such as bananas, oranges, lemons, pineapples, mangos, and apples contain vitamins and minerals that can potentially help alleviate period pain.
+For example, bananas are rich in Vitamin B6 and potassium, which are said to help relieve menstrual cramps and reduce bloating.

 Pineapples contain bromelain, a group of enzymes that may be helpful for many ailments, including digestive problems, muscle soreness, pain and swelling, and osteoarthritis.
-More importantly, bromelain may be an anti-inflammatory that could potentially reduce the number of inflammatory prostaglandins released during menstruation (3).
+More importantly, bromelain may decrease the inflammation that contributes to the discomfort experienced with period cramps.
+(3).

 Kiwi contains yet another rich enzyme called anticidin.
-This soluble fruit protein might alleviate bloating in your gastrointestinal tract and help you digest protein and perhaps minimize period symptoms such as diarrhea or constipation (1).
+This soluble fruit protein may alleviate bloating in your gastrointestinal tract and help you digest protein and minimize period symptoms such as diarrhea or constipation (1).

-Another great thing about consuming fruits during your period is the water content in the fruits.
-Most fruits like watermelon, cucumbers, and the many varieties of berries contain high contents water which can also help alleviate period pains.
+Another great thing about consuming fruits during your period is the water content in fruit.
+Most fruits such as watermelon, cucumbers, and the many varieties of berries have a high water content, which can also help alleviate period pains.

-A study on the role of water intake in the severity of pain and menstrual distress revealed that water might have a modifying role in reducing the menstrual bleeding duration and pain intensity (23).
-Additionally, hydration can help increase blood flow in the body or relax muscle tension.
+A study on the role of water intake in the severity of pain and menstrual distress revealed that water may have a modifying role in reducing pain intensity (23).
+In addition, hydration can help increase blood flow in the body or relax muscle tension.

 See also